 If you want to announce a broadcast ahead of time, select Go Live ➝ New Scheduled Live….
 An editor appears to allow you to set a date and time for a live broadcast, as well as create a title and description.
-You can also add an image to your announcement by dragging an image file onto the circle on the right side of the post editor.
+You can also add an image to your announcement by dragging an image file onto the thumbnail area on the right side of the post editor.
 Complete the process by clicking Schedule.

 View Live Chat Messages and Reactions

 During broadcasts, any YouTube live chat messages and likes your audience adds to your live broadcast will be displayed in the Comments and Reactions window.
 Additionally, at the top of the Main Window we’ll display a live count of viewers, visible only to you.